Stayl045/cpnt-262-assignment-2-vue-landing/README.md

 ## Struggles

 - I struggled with adding some breakpoints to the cards to make them more responsive.
 I will investigate further in future projects
+  - Therefore, the card wont be as responsive on smaller screens

 ## Repo: